whokilleddb/HelloWorldDriver/README.md

     ![Alt text](<imgs/WDM template.png>)

 - Give your project the name you want and choose the location where you want to create it.
+For this example, I chose the name `HelloWorldDriver`
 - You should have your template ready!

+> Note that under `Driver Files`, you would find a file called `HelloWorldDriver.inf`, which can be used, with some tweaking, to install the resultant driver, but since we wont be installing the driver using it, feel free to get rid of it.